comp-physics/roseNNa/README.md

 ## Compiling roseNNa

-`fLibrary/` holds the library files that recreate the model.
+`fLibrary/` holds the library files that recreate the model and run inference on it.
 It has a `Makefile` that first pre-processes the model:
 ```make
     preprocess: modelParserONNX.py